 Eric Jerome Dickey

-Actress Marion Ramsey, known for her role as Officer Laverne Hooks in the Police Academy franchise, passed away from a short illness on January 7 at age 73.
+Actress Marion Ramsey, known for her role as officer Laverne Hooks in the Police Academy franchise, passed away after a short illness on Jan.
+7 at age 73.

-On January 28, Award-winning actress and activist Cicely Tyson passed away at the age of 96.
+On Jan.
+28, award-winning actress and activist Cicely Tyson passed away at the age of 96.

 Prince Markie Dee